-2) Our love for streetwear, and [icons on T-shirt] trend by the likes of Supreme and Palace; for example with a Sade collaboration shirt.
+2) Our love for streetwear, and trend by the likes of Supreme and Palace; for example with a Sade collaboration shirt.

 We recognised in Bangy of Dead’s choice of Brenda Fassie something we could relate to; in the sense that we should be celebrating our icons in these times, in these kinds of ways.